3mdeb/verified-boot/measured_boot.md

 for future validation and attestation.

-Contrary to verified boot[^VerifiedBoot], measured boot does not prevent untrusted code from being executed, but it makes it impossible for the execution of such code to go undetected.
+Contrary to verified boot[^VerifiedBoot], measured boot does not prevent untrusted code from being executed.
+It only provides the means to determine if no unexpected changes happened to the firmware and software components executed during the boot process, given the measurements were not forged by malicious code.

 Every single piece of code executed since the start-up to the end of the measured boot process has its digest calculated.
 The digests, called